 Miller leads with a voice that is uniquely rich and husky, yet reminiscent of America’s vast legacy of Folk singers, and his acoustic guitar establishes a core of authenticity in all his compositions which are often fortified by colorful harmonica solos.
 Uniting an appetite for introspection and lyrics with substance, his verses communicate his anger toward social injustice, capitalism, and organized religion, his struggle with anxiety and depression, and a profound love of nature in all its intrinsically beautiful forms.

-In action, Jonny lives a straightedge, vegan lifestyle, and is always examining his own ethics, experimenting with new ways to practice futuristic philosophical ideals.
-He is a highly sensitive person, and he embraces his gift of empathy by seeking solidarity, celebrating diversity, and evaluating his ecological footprint, while also organizing with the Inland Empire Democratic Socialists of America to fight for socialism, freedom, equality, and justice.
+In action, Jonny lives a vegan lifestyle and strives to live simply and cruelty-free.
+Sensing the value of all sentient life, he thrives by seeking solidarity, and celebrating diversity, while also organizing with the Inland Empire Democratic Socialists of America to fight for socialism, freedom, equality, and justice.

 Jonny Miller has been interviewed for several podcasts and publications.
 Most notably, In 2016, he was featured on The Thinking Atheist podcast, but he has also appeared on The Freeligion Podcast, The Contemplation Hour, and Bad Boys Podcast.
 Along with his band, In Autumn, Jonny has been featured in the Inland Empire's Press Enterprise newspaper several times where he has been interviewed by The Press' Vanessa Franko on P.E.
 Live.
 He has also been interviewed and featured in various local papers and zines including I.E. Weekly, Echo and Buzz, and The UCR Highlander.

 In addition to his creative endeavors, service, and activism, Jonny Miller has worked as a music instructor, sound engineer, event organizer, and music producer.
-For a decade, he taught voice, guitar, piano, drum, bass, ukulele, and recording lessons and classes at Corona Music Center, and for a brief time, he tutored music recording students at Norco College.
+For a decade, he taught voice, guitar, piano, drums, bass, ukulele, and recording lessons and classes at Corona Music Center, and for a brief time, he tutored music recording students at Norco College.
 Furthermore, he has an AA in Fine and Applied Arts at Riverside Community College.
-Currently, Jonny resides with his wife in Riverside, where he continues to create, record and perform both as a solo artist and with his band, In Autumn,
+Currently, Jonny resides in Riverside where he continues to create, record and perform as a solo artist.

 For all inquiries, please email Jonny